darkwire/darkwire-server/README.md

 # Darkwire Server

-This is the backend for Darkwire.
+This is the backend for [Darkwire](https://github.com/seripap/darkwire.io).
 It requires [darkwire-client](https://github.com/seripap/darkwire-client) in order to run.

+Go the [main repo](https://github.com/seripap/darkwire.io) for instructions on using `docker` to run the whole app (client and server).

 ## Development